Determinantal random subgraphs: Introduction

-The purpose of the present paper is to describe new families of determinantal probability measures on graphs, yielding random subgraphs with more complicated topology than trees, and an explicit geometric formula for the weight of each graph appearing in the associated partition function.
-This is the content of Theorems~\ref{thm:symanzik} and \ref{thm:kirchhoff}.
-The partition functions of these probability measures generalize the classical Symanzik and Kirchhoff polynomials (see Section \ref{sec:polynomials}).
-Moreover, we generalize these results to the case of linear matroids in Theorem \ref{thm:matroid} and suggest some possible further specializations of this theorem in Section \ref{sec:examples}.
+The partition functions of these probability measures generalize the classical Symanzik and Kirchhoff polynomials (see Section~\ref{sec:polynomials} and in particular \eqref{eq:sym-pol-k}).
+Moreover, we generalize these results to the case of linear matroids in Theorem \ref{thm:matroid} and suggest some possible further specializations of this theorem in Section~\ref{sec:examples}.